 A Romantic Satire

-Nefertiti’s dance classes are empty, her performance calendar blank, will she rise above the ashes of a lost dream or pull the duvet over her head and hide?
+Nefertiti’s dance classes are empty, and her performance calendar is blank.
+Will she rise above the ashes of a lost dream or pull the duvet over her head and hide?

-Will she win her battle with the council, her ex, and save the bag lady or will she throw in the towel, along with her coin belt, and take up cleaning to pay the bills?
+Will she save the bag lady, or will she throw in the towel to appease the council?

 Four Takeaways and a Funeral